maginatics/percona-xtradb-cluster/doc-pxc/source/manual/xtrabackup_sst.rst

 Used only on joiner.
 1 implies rebuild indexes.
 Note that this is
 independent of compaction, though compaction enables it.
 Rebuild of
 indexes may be used as an optimization.
+Note that :bug:`1192834`
+affects this, hence use of ``compact`` and ``rebuild`` are recommended
+after that is fixed in Percona Xtrabackup and released.

 .. option:: time